 Features & Benefits of Hardwood Flooring

-Beautiful and long-lasting, hardwood flooring make an elegant choice for nearly any room in your home.
+Beautiful and long-lasting, hardwood flooring makes an elegant choice for nearly any room in your home.

-When choosing hardwood, the color, character, and construction type are the important factors to consider.
+When choosing a type of hardwood flooring, the color, character, and construction type are the important factors to consider.

 The color of hardwood flooring ranges from quite light to intensely dark—and everything in between.
 While, as a rule, lighter floors work well in contemporary settings and darker floors are elegantly at home in more traditional rooms, choosing is essentially a matter of preference.